-By getting social I don’t mean head down to your local pub and having a nice chat with your friends.
-I mean it is time to get social online.
-Sites such as LinkedIn and Twitter are great for job prospecting, networking and building up relationships with peers.
+By getting social, I don’t mean head down to your local pub and having a friendly chat with your friends.
+I mean, it is time to get social online.
+Sites such as LinkedIn and Twitter are great for job prospecting, networking, and building relationships with peers.
 But remember to be careful, sites such as Facebook and Instagram are a little more personal, and you don’t want your potential employers seeing something you want to keep private.
-These sites have privacy settings, make sure you use them.
+These sites have privacy settings; make sure you use them.

 7. Be productive

-If you are out of work for a while use your time wisely.
-You have a long list (above) of activities to be carrying out, so make sure you do these things while you can.
-Work experience, classes, new skills, working on your attitude, it all counts to making you a better person.
+If you are out of work for a while, use your time wisely.
+You have a long list (above) of activities to be carried out, so make sure you do these things while you can.
+Work experience, classes, new skills, and working on your attitude all count to make you a better person.
 So use your unemployment wisely.
 It will pay off in the end.

 8. Have a to die for CV

 Take a fresh look at your CV.
-Is it a one pager or six pager?
-Do you have an infograph?
+Is it a one-pager or six pagers?
+Do you have an infographic?
 Take this time out to go through your CV thoroughly.
-Update your resume to include all your new experience, knowledge and skills.
+Update your resume to include all your recent experience, knowledge and skills.

 9. Practice your interview techniques

-All your hard work has paid off and you’ve got the interview; you don’t want to crumble under pressure, so make sure you’re prepared.
-Making a list of the possible interview questions you may be asked and practicing your answers will ensure you’re not left tripping over your tongue in the interview.
-It can be hard to think up answers during a job interview, practice will allow you to wow them with your well thought out answers and calmness under pressure.
+All your hard work has paid off, and you’ve got the interview; you don’t want to crumble under pressure, so make sure you’re prepared.
+Making a list of the possible interview questions you may be asked and practising your answers will ensure you’re not left tripping over your tongue in the interview.
+It can be hard to think up solutions during a job interview.
+Practice will allow you to woo them with your rational thought answers and calmness under pressure.

 10 Interviewing rules